Maitri (research station): Facilities

 The station has modern facilities for research in various disciplines, such as biology, earth sciences, glaciology, atmospheric sciences, meteorology, cold region engineering, communication, human physiology, and medicine.
 It can accommodate 25 people for winter.
 Fresh water is provided through a freshwater lake named Lake Priyadarshini.

 Airfield

 A blue ice runway, located 10 km away, operated by Antarctic Logistics Centre International (ALCI) serves the station and Novolazarevskaya.

 Maitri-II

-India is planning to replace Maitri research station by a new Maitri-2 station by 2029.Following government approval, India plans for Maitri-II to be operational by January 2032, with a reserch grant of Rs.1250 crore to design and prepare a DPR.
+India is planning to replace Maitri research station by a new Maitri-2 station by 2029.
+Following government approval, India plans for Maitri-II to be operational by January 2032, with a research grant of Rs.1250 crore to design and prepare a DPR.